 Sesame Street characters walk the parade route, or ride on floats almost daily in the summer months.
 Photo by R. Kennedy for Visit Philadelphia.

 Rides aren't the only fun thing to do at Sesame Place.
-You can meet your favorite characters and take photos throughout the park, enjoy a special character-themed breakfast or other dining experience, trade pins with staff members or other guests as part of the new 123 Trade With Me pin trading program, or catch a show at the indoor theater (yes, air conditioning break!) like Elmo the Musical!.
+You can meet your favorite characters and take photos throughout the park, enjoy a special character-themed breakfast or other dining experience, trade pins with staff members or other guests as part of the new 123 Trade With Me pin trading program, or catch a show at the indoor theater (yes, air conditioning break!).

 There are also plenty of great events throughout the season, especially on holidays like fireworks on Memorial Weekend and Fourth of July weekend, and even Halloween and Christmas fun.
-This spring the park is hosting a series of Elmo-themed events, including a train weekend and a surprise visit from Peppa Pig.
-Be sure to check out the park's calendar before you go to see if something exciting is happening.
+So be sure to check out the park's calendar before you go to see if something exciting is happening.

 One of the most magical and exciting parts of each day at Sesame Place is definitely The Neighborhood Street Party Parade.
 Full of music, dancing, huge floats, and, of course, all your favorite furry friends, the parades are a big hit with the kiddos.
 Make sure you grab a spot no less than 15 minutes before the parade starts (maybe even sooner during peak summer months and weekends) because it does get crowded along the parade route, which is smack in the middle of the park.
 Parades usually happen in the afternoon and occasionally there are evening parades as well.